-• The District Council will ensure that all new development will help to protect and enhance views within the Conservation Area through engagement in pre-application discussions and consideration and determination of planning applications within the area.
+• The District Council will ensure that all new development will help to protect and enhance views within the Conservation Area

 2.3 The public realm

 The public realm includes all of the space between the buildings in the Conservation Area which is not privately owned, such as the roads, pavements, street lighting, street name plates, and street furniture (litter bins, seats, and other features).
 It is assumed that the back access alley between Grotto Road and Grotto Gardens is in private ownership.
 There appear to be three main areas of concern where improvements would be welcome: